DevLBD/devlbd.github.io/README.md

 # devlbd.github.io
-This is my personal website where I will store my projects and more.
+## Lorenzo Barretta, (@dev.lbd)

-Feel free to help me to develop this website by reporting issues and more.
+The Portfolio is where I share my projects and some informations about who I am.